braxtonhall/codeshovel-ui/README.md

 ### Command Line

-_Recommended Node version 10 or higher and Yarn_
+_Requires Node version 10 or higher and Yarn_

 **Development Server**

-To build the project:
+To prepare for running, from the project directory run:
 ```
 yarn install
 ```

-To deploy:
+To deploy, from the project directory run:
 ```
 REACT_APP_SERVER_ADDRESS=<Address of webservice> yarn start
 ```

 **Static Server**

-To build the project:
+To build the project, from the project directory run:
 ```
 yarn install && REACT_APP_SERVER_ADDRESS=<Address of webservice> \
                 PUBLIC_URL=<Public address of UI> yarn build
 ```

-To deploy:
+To deploy, from the project directory run:
 ```
 yarn serve -s build
 ```